64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Random Effect Spell: Summoning her makes her draw three out of the six possible scribbles — a pinwheel that generates a strong gust of wind, a large monster, a Bullet Bill, three birds that chase other fighters, a ghost that does the same, or a Smash Ball.

-- Boss in Mook's Clothing: He's one of the toughest Assist Trophies to date.
-Fitting, as he's also a boss.
+- Boss in Mook's Clothing: It's one of the toughest Assist Trophies to date.
+Fitting, as it's also a boss.

 - Dub Name Change: Its name is Liolaeus in Japanese.

-- Guest Fighter: It's another third-party character that's an Assist Trophy without a playable representative.
+- Guest Fighter: It's another third-party character that's an Assist Trophy without a playable representative, hailing from Capcom's popular Monster Hunter franchise.

 - Mighty Roar: Much like in the Monster Hunter series, its roar is so loud that anyone too close to it will get stunned.